Strava AI – any use in the real world ? opinion

 A: Sociability, right?

-Why hasn’t its AI even mentioned my performance compared to my clubs or the people I follow-back?
+Why hasn’t its AI even mentioned my performance compared to my club mates or the people I follow-back?

 Each plugin’s words added to the workout summary automatically produce rich tags which an AI could use.
-I am clearly interested in them because I installed those specific plugins.
+I am interested in them because I installed those specific plugins.
 You will have different tags installed based on your plugins and interests. #Personalisation.
+Here is an example of the notes of one of my recent Strava rides

 Take Out